rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 git config --global user.email "mcfakepants@packetfu.com"
 ````

-Cat your ~/.gitconfig to ensure you have at least that set (and remember, your e-mail address needs to match the address you set back when you ssh-keygen'ed):
+Cat your ~/.gitconfig to ensure you have that set (and remember, your e-mail address needs to match the address you set back when you ssh-keygen'ed):

 [[/screens/ssh11.png]]

 <h1 id="git">Working with Git</h2>

 The rest of this document will walk through the usual use case of working with Git and GitHub to get a local source checkout, commit something new, and get it submitted to be part of the Metasploit Framework distribution.

 The example here will commit the file _2.txt_ to _test/git/_ , but imagine that we're committing some new module like _ms_12_020_code_exec.rb_ to _modules/exploits/windows/rdp/_.

 <h2 id="fork">Forking Metasploit</h2>

 Now that you have a GitHub account, it's time to fork the Metasploit Framework.
-First, go to https://github.com/rapid7/metasploit-framework , and click the button:
+First, go to https://github.com/rapid7/metasploit-framework, and click the Fork button:

 [[/screens/fork01.png]]

-Hang out for a few seconds, and behold the animated "Hardcore Forking Action:"
+Hang out for a few seconds, and behold the animated "Hardcore Forking Action":

 [[/screens/fork02.png]]

-Once that's done, switch back over to your terminal, make a subdirectory for your git clones, and use your previously defined .ssh/config alias to clone up a copy of Metasploit:
+After that's done, switch back over to your terminal, make a sub-directory for your git clones, and use your previously defined .ssh/config alias to clone up a copy of Metasploit:

 ````bash
 $ mkdir git
 $ cd git
 $ git clone github:mcfakepants/metasploit-framework.git
 ````
-You should end up with a complete copy of Metasploit in the metasploit-framework subdirectory, like so:
+You should end up with a complete copy of Metasploit in the metasploit-framework sub-directory:

 [[/screens/fork03.png]]

 <h3 id="prompt">Set Your Prompt</h3>

-Now might be a good time to decorate up your prompt.
+Now might be a good time to decorate your prompt.
 I've hacked [this gist](https://gist.github.com/2555109) together for my ~/.bash_aliases.
 It's a little ugly, but it works.

 [[/screens/fork04.png]]

-What this does is let me know on the command line prompt which version of Ruby, which gemset, and which Git branch I happen to be in.
+This lets me know on the command line prompt the version of Ruby, the gemset, and the Git branch I happen to be in.
 The end result looks like this:

 [[/screens/fork05.png]]